 Every Telco in Singapore has its different problems and limitations, Circles.Life isn’t exempted either.
 Especially when it is still new to the market.
 Imagine a Telco with no physical store for you to go to…

-Here is an Infographic to Sum it Up
+Here’s an Infographic to Sum Up Our Circles.Life Review

 Plot Twist: We joined Circles.Life anyway.

 Related to Circles.Life Review: